Map of Brazil from 1851 – Illustrated Atlas and Modern History of the World

 All that changed as the progress of the nineteenth century brought swift and dramatic changes in public awareness of far away places.
 Tallis’ maps no doubt played an important role in this dramatic awakening.

-Some of the maps were also published in other history books published by Tallis, including British colonies and, without the vignettes, in gazetteers and encyclopedias until about 1880.
+Some of the maps were also published in other history books published by Tallis including British Colonies and, without the vignettes, in geographical dictionaries and encyclopedias until about 1880.

-A beautiful and decorative engraved steel map showing the region in great detail.
-It features five vignettes, designed by H. Winkles and recorded by W. Lacey: “Boats on the Rio Negro”, “Santa Catharina”, “Monte Video”, “Cabo Santo Antônio, Bahia” and “Rio de Janeiro.”
+A handsome and decorative steel engraved map showing the region in great detail.
+It features five vignettes, drawn by H. Winkles and engraved by W. Lacey: “Boats on the Rio Negro,” “St. Catharina,” “Monte Video,” “Cape St. Antonio, Bahia,” and “Rio de Janeiro.”
 Surrounded by a delicately engraved decorative border.
 The map was drawn and engraved by J. Rapkin.

 Map of Brazil from 1851 – Historical Map